 2. The suit does not look like it does in the comics

-Carol Danvers has had a variety of different suits over the years, but the most well-known one is red, blue, and gold.
-So seeing Larson on set in this teal suit was a bit of a shock; it would be as if the first photo of Tom Holland as Spider-Man showed him wearing a purple suit.
+In the comics, Carol Danvers has had a variety of different suits over the years, but the one everyone thought they’d see her wear in Captain Marvel is red, blue, and gold.
+So seeing Larson on set in this teal suit has been a bit of a shock.

 Another surprise was that the suit is a bit baggy.
 But this may not be what it actually looks like in the movie.
 Marvel costumes tend to look a lot worse on set than they do in the actual film.